Updated: June 25, 2022

 How do you know if your paddle is too light?

 If you’re missing shots that you would typically not miss (easy shots) or consistently missing the ball on serves or your shots are not as hard as you would anticipate, then your paddle is likely too light.

 Light-weight paddles are best for players who want good ball control and are not concerned with power hits.

-If you have tennis elbow or other hand, wrist, or shoulder injuries, a mid-weight paddle is likely best.
+If you have tennis elbow, hand, wrist, or shoulder injuries, a mid-weight paddle is best.

 Mid-weight paddles are best for most players and for those who don’t have a strong preference for power or control

-The second factor to consider when choosing a paddle is to determine what core material is the best for your game.
+The third factor to consider when choosing a paddle is to determine what core material is the best for your game.

 It’s important to understand the differences between each material and how it impacts the connection your paddle makes when hitting the ball and subsequently, how it affects your game.